Impacting Lives Beyond Tomorrow

 The Hybrid Healthcare Programme

-To ensure some of the neediest communities in rural India have access to quality healthcare not just at their doorsteps, but anytime and anywhere, STL initiated an AI-telehealth-onsite hybrid healthcare programme.
+To ensure some of the neediest communities in rural India have access to quality healthcare not just at their doorsteps, but anytime and anywhere, STL initiated a telehealth-onsite hybrid healthcare programme.
 Covering over 200 villages across Aurangabad, Gadchiroli and Nandurbar (India), the programme aims to reduce the morbidity among the rural population in these regions through ongoing awareness and social behaviour change projects coupled with free onsite and teleconsultation, testing and medication.
+Reinforced through ongoing social behavior change efforts, the programme ensures sustainable change and behaviours in these villages.
+Till date, the program has benefitted over 2.5 million lives.

 Healthcare even forms an integral part of our Women Empowerment and Volunteering initiatives.
 By providing communities with the means to guarantee their health and wellbeing, we have been ensuring that these remote and poorer sections of society are not left unattended right from 2006.
 Over the years, we have looked at ways to incorporate technology into our programmes, thereby bringing in better and more efficient ways to address hygiene and health issues among patients across different age groups and ensure their health and wellbeing.